2026 Family Guide

 When buses arrive at camp, they are greeted by a member of the staff, who will provide instructions.

-Please write your child’s bus number on their program or another special place, or if your child is in Discovery, on their nametag to assist the Counselors in getting them to the bus.
+Please write your child’s bus number on their program or another special place, or if your child is in Discovery, on their nametag to assist the Counselors in getting them to the correct bus.

 At the end of the day, everyone receives an ice cream treat before heading to their bus in the numbered slot that corresponds with their bus number.